French ship Neptune (1803): Trafalgar

 As the battle started Nelson's flagship, HMS Victory broke the line ahead of Neptune, passing by and raking Bucentaure.
 As Victory passed by Neptune fired into her with a broadside from her larboard battery, damaging Victory's foremast, bowsprit, spritsail yards, her forward hull and her anchors.
 Maistral then ordered Neptune's jib run up, to move her out of Victory's range.
 She briefly engaged HMS Royal Sovereign at long range, and then wore back to support Villeneuve.
 Standing someway off to leeward Neptune's gunners reloaded, and then opened fire with a broadside into HMS Temeraire as the British ship came up through the gap created by Victory's passage.
 The broadsides cut Temeraire's rigging, brought down her foreyard and main topmast, and damaged her fore mast and bowsprit.
 By now unmanageable, Temeraire came under fire from the San Justo, lying just astern of Neptune.

 Leaving Temeraire, and declining combat with the newly arrived HMS Leviathan, Maistral turned eastward, and at 2.30 pm came alongside the starboard bow of the 74-gun HMS Belleisle.
 Belleisle had become isolated and took the fire of several French ships until British ships were able to come to her rescue.
-Neptune battled briefly with the 64-gun HMS Polyphemus, and as the British began to overwhelm the Franco-Spanish fleet, she prepared to run for Cadiz, giving supporting fire for the Principe de Asturias as the Spanish ship withdrew, before joining the retreat to Cadiz.
+Neptune battled briefly with the 64-gun HMS Polyphemus, and as the British began to overwhelm the Franco-Spanish fleet, she prepared to run for Cádiz, giving supporting fire for the Principe de Asturias as the Spanish ship withdrew, before joining the retreat to Cádiz.
 During the fighting Neptune had sustained a relatively minor amount of damage, and had just 15 killed and 39 wounded.